wingify/wingify.github.io/_posts/2019-11-17-wingify-towards-docker-kubernetes.markdown

 ## Introduction:

 At Wingify, we follow microservice architecture to leverage it's great scalability benefits.
 We have a lot of microservices along with a complex networking setup among them.
 Currently, all the services are deployed on virtual machines on the cloud.
 We wanted to improve this architecture set up and use the latest technologies available.
-To avoid all this we are moving towards the docker and Kubernetes world!.
+To avoid all this we are moving towards the [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/) world!.

 ## Why Docker and Kubernetes?